 Community Advice Ards and North Down is a charity - that's why we desperately need your support.
 As an independent charity, we rely on the support of members of the public - people like you.

 None of us can predict what problems our families and friends - and their children and grandchildren - may face in the future.
 They might have money difficulties, a relationship breakdown or ill health.
 They might have a disability, face an employment dispute or become a victim of discrimination.
 We are determined to make sure that whatever problems they face in the future, they don't have to face them alone.
 You can help us to achieve that aim today.

-Leaving a gift to Citizens Advice Ards and North Down benefits you, your family and the whole community.
+Leaving a gift to Community Advice Ards and North Down benefits you, your family and the whole community.

 How we will use your donation...

 Gifts left in wills help in many of ways:

 Whichever you choose, you can be assured that your gift will make a real difference to people's lives, to the building of healthier communities, and a fairer society.